-Figure 4.5 | Arctic sea ice extent in September in a large initial-condition ensemble of observationally-constrained simulations of an Earth system model (CanESM2).
-The black and red curves are averages over twenty simulations following historical forcings to 2015 and RCP8.5 extensions to 2100.
-The other curves are averages of over 20 simulations each after global surface air temperature has been stabilized at the indicated degree of global mean warming relative to 1850-1900.
+Figure 4.5: Arctic sea-ice extent in September in a large initial-condition ensemble of observationallyconstrained simulations of an Earth system model (CanESM2).
+The black and red curves are average over twenty simulations following historical forcings to 2015 and RCP8.5 extensions to 2100.
+The coloured curves are averages over twenty simulations each after GSAT has been stabilized at the indicated degree of global mean warming relative to 1850-1900.
 The bars to the right are the minimum to maximum ranges over 2081-2100 (Sigmond et al., 2018).
-The horizontal dashed line indicates a practically sea ice-free Arctic.
+The horizontal dashed line indicates a practically ice-free Arctic.
 Further details on data sources and processing are available in the chapter data table (Table 4.SM.1).